ZinedineChelgham/ReactChat/README.md

-# Getting Started with Create React App
+# Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a component of a larger initiative.
+We required a chat interface to facilitate communication with a large language model (LLM), so I developed it.

 ## Available Scripts